Liberty Ships, first built during World War II, transformed the Greek shipping industry.

 The first Liberty was launched on September 27, 1941, ten weeks before the Japanese attack on Pearl Harbor.
 She was named the PATRICK HENRY in honor of an American citizen who became part of history for his declaration in 1775: “Give me liberty or give me death.”

-During the War, a total of 182 Liberty Ships sailed under the British ensign, 38 under the Russian flag, and 15 under the Greek flag.
+During the War, a total of 182 Liberty Ships sailed under the British ensign while thirty-eight sailed under the Russian flag and fifteen under the Greek flag.

 The Liberty Ships, however, which played a key role in the outcome of the war, were to last a very long time indeed.
 After the end of World War II, the US Navy decided to keep some of them ready to serve the needs of the US in case of another war, and the rest would be sold to third countries for commercial purposes.